OffchainLabs/broadcast-erc/standard/README-template.md

 ## Specification

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-### High Level
-There is a singleton Receiver and Broadcaster contract deployed to each chain.
-Broadcasters are responsible for storing messages.
-Receivers are responsible for verifying proofs of Broadcasters' storage on remote chains.

-A Receiver learns about the contents of a Broadcaster on another chain by using storage proofs to unwrap a finalized block hash of the Broadcaster's chain.
-The Receiver verifies these finalized block hashes using storage proofs of the canonical bridges of these remote rollup chains.
-It can do this iteratively to learn about the contents of a Broadcaster that is many hops away from the Receiver, as long as the rollups share a common ancestor chain (like Ethereum).

-Two prominent issues with this approach are that it's inflexible and brittle.
-In practice, rollups have heterogenous architectures - they store finalized block hashes in different places in their rollup contracts making it difficult for a hard coded storage proof approach to support different locations of block hashes.
-In the same vein, rollups can upgrade their contracts and move the location of block hashes, breaking the ability of the Receiver to read from the Broadcaster.
-This proposal addresses these two issues by introducing 'Pointer' contracts that allow the rollup chain owners to dynamically update and set finalized block hash locations for their contracts.

 ### Compatibility Requirements